Woureddy: Association with George Augustus Robinson

 By the late 1820s, the British had expanded their hold in Van Dieman's Land (as Tasmania was then known), and established several whaling and lumber stations on Bruny Island.
 Violence, displacement and disease brought by the British had a hugely detrimental effect to the lives of the Nuenonne.
 In 1828, the Lieutenant-Governor of Van Diemen's Land, Colonel George Arthur, ordered the creation of an Aboriginal ration station on the island, which in 1829 was placed under the authority of an English builder and evangelical Christian named George Augustus Robinson.
+Robinson also collected a word list of Woureddy's native language.

 With the assistance of a local female teenager named Truganini, Robinson initially had some success protecting the Indigenous people at his establishment.
 But by October 1829, the deaths continued and only a handful of Nuenonne had survived.
 Woureddy's wife and youngest child died of illness.
 To strengthen paternal bonds he had with the survivors, Robinson oversaw the partnering of the newly widowed Woureddy with the much younger Truganini.